PaulTerrasi/w207-predictive-maintenance/notebooks/juba_experiments_code/README.md

 Dereci, U., & Tuzkaya, G. (2024). *An explainable artificial intelligence model for predictive maintenance and spare parts optimization.* Supply Chain Analytics, 8, 100078. https://doi.org/10.1016/j.sca.2024.100078

+Random Forest model as a published benchmark for failure prediction performance.
+Our multi-label deep neural network results (below) are reported on the same dataset, with tuned decision thresholds per label.
+A comprehensive approach was used to explore and model the data.

 ## Follow these notebooks in order to understand progression

 1. [rebaseline_jubaCochran.ipynb](./rebaseline_jubaCochran.ipynb)